 The chart below shows what the property tax rates would have been if property values in Townshend were at 100%.
-Note that there is no difference in the Town (Municipal) rate but, from FY 20 on, the education rate would be just slightly lower for both residential and non-residential properties without the CLA calculated in to the tax rate.
+Note that there is no difference in the Town (Municipal) rate but, from FY 20 on, the education rate would be lower for both residential and non-residential properties without the CLA calculated in to the tax rate.
 Again, the FY14 results are an anomaly.

 The next two charts represent the total tax rates for both residential and non-residential properties (combined Town and Education) over the years using the CLA.
 Therefore, they represent what the actual tax rates are/were.
 Same FY14 anomaly.
 However, the non-residential chart shows exactly what can happen when the CLA dramatically shifts from one year to the next.
-The non-residential educational tax rate, set by the State, was increased by only 1.4 cents but, because of the dramatic change in the CLA between FY 19 and FY 20, the actual tax rate charged for non-residential properties increased by fourteen and one half cents.
+The non-residential educational tax rate, set by the State, was the same in FY 24 and FY 25 but, because of the dramatic change in the CLA between FY 24 and FY 25, the actual tax rate charged for non-residential properties increased by almost 18 cents.
 This was just because of a large drop in the CLA.
 These charts also show the significant difference between the municipal tax rate and the educational tax rate(s).
-For example, the tax rate for education for residential properties is over three times what the municipal tax rate is over most of the 10 years covered by these charts.
+For example, the tax rate for education for residential properties is over three times what the municipal tax rate is over most of the 11 years covered by these charts but that spread was reduced rather significantly in FY 26.

 The following two charts offer a comparison of the total taxes assessed for residential and non-residential properties, one at the actual tax figure that uses the CLA to calculate the tax rate and the other, what the property taxes would be based on 100% of value.
 Same FY14 anomaly.
-As you can see, in both charts, now that Townshend is well below the 100% CLA mark, the actual tax rate for FY24 is well beyond what it would be at 100%.
-In FY 24, there is a significant difference in what total tax rates are for both residential and non-residential properties because of the lower CLA number.
+As you can see, in both charts, now that Townshend is well below the 100% CLA mark, the actual tax rate for FY26 is well beyond what it would be at 100%.
+In FY 26, there is a significant difference in what total tax rates are for both residential and non-residential properties because of the lower CLA number but that was negated to a large extent, for residential properties, in FY 26 as the CLA rose rather considerably.
+For FY 26, the State raised the base rate for education taxes for non-residential properties by a significant amount so the increase in the CLA was negated by that base increase.